kylawilson/Senior-Design-Sailboat-Nav-2025/README.md

 │       │  ...
 ```

+This repo contains all of the relevant information for the Triton: a portable, multi-sensor system that provides useful information to the sailor via a mobile iOS application, including object sensing and visualization, GPS data, wind speed and direction, and speed over ground.
+The Triton's primary function being to assist sailors when docking or maneuvering through crowded areas, such as a busy port.
+The Triton consists of three separate sensing modules attached to the bow, starboard, and port areas of the boat.
+Each of these modules communicates via Bluetooth Low Energy.
+The data from each of these modules is continuously offloaded to the connected iOS device in real time, giving the operator the most up-to-date information about the current conditions.

 **STEREOPIS (PERIPHERAL MODULES)**\
 OS: Raspberry Pi Debain Bullseye 32-Bit Full Legacy (Released 10/22/2024)\
 StereoPi Version: StereoPi V2 Slim\